rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-42.md

-It was a bonanza of a month for blockchain Rust, with many new projects appearing and (sometimes) blogging about their work, including a new HotStuff derivative, [HotShot], a new Ethereum light client, [Helios],
+It was a bonanza of a month for blockchain Rust, with many new projects appearing and blogging about their work, including a new HotStuff derivative, [HotShot], a new Ethereum light client, [Helios],